 Monday morning, after breakfast and saying our goodbyes to Shane and Rachel, we departed Marietta for the two hour ride home.
 Before I knew it, we were pulling into my parking spot at my apartment complex, the weekend passing in what felt like only a few minutes.

 This past weekend was an amazing adventure, from a national historic battlefield, to a fun reunion, to chocolate heaven, to more trains than you can count, to amazing meals, I can not ever remember filling so much into so few days.
-One thing is for certain: the voyages of DH will continue.
 Here’s to new adventures and new roads traveled!

 ‘Til next time.